Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk-react.md

 ### When init is done

 Once the initialization is successfully completed, developers should call the `webApp.ready` function.
-This function notifies the Telegram application that the current Web App is ready to be displayed.
+This function notifies the Telegram application that the current Mini App is ready to be displayed.

 ```jsx